 If the outcome of the major review of progress is an extension of provisional candidature, you will undertake an extended major review at the end of the extended provisional period.
 The purpose of this review is for the Candidature Confirmation Review Committee to assess your progress against the additional tasks they specified for your completion during the extended provisional period.
 The extended major review will confirm candidature, recommend conversion to the Master of Philosophy (if applicable) or recommend termination of candidature.
 No further extensions of the provisional status will be permitted.

-Further information on the Extended Major Review can be found at: www.ua.edu.au/ graduatecentre/current-students/completingyour-milestones/major-review#extendedmajor-review-of-progress
+Further information on the Extended Major Review can be found at adelaide.edu.au/ graduate-research/current-students/ completing-your-milestones/major-review